LoicChesneau/ga_analytics_engineer/README.md

 Explain your approach in the markdown file.

-## Exercise 4
+## Exercise 4: Tests

 Write queries that you could run to test your raw and transformed tables.

+The test should challenge the quality and consistency of the data you are provided with and the data you have transformed.
+Example: you could run a test to check if payloads have been duplicated.

-In your markdown file, tell us the way these queries should be run to optimally test your data.
+In your markdown file, tell us how and when the test queries you have written would be executed to optimally test your data.
+Tell us why you think these tests are essential in the context of the story of this exercise.

+## Conclusion

+When you are done with this challenge, create a private repository and submit it to your interviewer.